NYS Museum - Research and Collections

 Preference may be given to candidates who have:

-• Research experience in mycology related to New York State
+• Research experience in economic geology related to New York State

-• A demonstrated record of peer-reviewed publications in biology
+• A demonstrated record of peer-reviewed publications in geology

 • Involvement in educational outreach